MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 [!include [banner](includes/banner.md)]

-This topic provides an overview of the AI simulations feature in Microsoft Dynamics 365 Intelligent Order Management.
+This article provides an overview of the AI simulations feature in Microsoft Dynamics 365 Intelligent Order Management.

 > [!NOTE]
 > The AI simulations feature is currently in development, with a planned private preview in 2023.
 If you are interested in previewing this feature, add your contact information to the [Dynamics 365 IOM Simulations interest form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7PfTHWf5-FKvJrqC3rlH_NUMENXVVdFWlNKWEtDR082NEFVVE5VRjVZTi4u).